Dutch colonisation of the Guianas

 The Dutch began their colonisation of the Guianas, the coastal region between the Orinoco and Amazon rivers in South America, in the late 16th century.
-The Dutch originally claimed all of Guiana (also called De wilde kust, the "Wild Coast") but—following attempts to sell it first to Bavaria and then to Hanau and the loss of sections to Portugal, Britain, and France—the section actually settled and controlled by the Netherlands became known as Dutch Guiana (Dutch: Nederlands-Guiana).
+The Dutch originally claimed all of Guiana (also called de Wilde Kust) but—following attempts to sell it first to Bavaria and then to Hanau, and the loss of sections to Portugal, Britain, and France—the section actually settled and controlled by the Netherlands became known as Dutch Guiana (Nederlands-Guiana).

-The colonies of Essequibo and Demerara were controlled by the Dutch West India Company, while Berbice and Surinam were controlled by the Society of Berbice and the Society of Suriname, respectively.
+The colonies of Essequibo and Demerara were controlled by the Dutch West India Company (WIC), while Berbice and Surinam were controlled by the Society of Berbice and the Society of Suriname, respectively.
 Cayenne also came under brief periods of Dutch control.
 After the Napoleonic Wars in 1814, Britain gained control of the three colonies (Demerara, Berbice, and Essequibo) west of the Courantyne River, which became British Guiana and then modern Guyana.
-The remaining colony, Suriname (also called "Dutch Guiana"), remained under Dutch control until its independence in 1975.
+The remaining colony, Surinam (also called "Dutch Guiana"), remained under Dutch control until the independence of Suriname in 1975.

-Name
+Terminology

-Although the colony of Surinam has always been officially known as such or as Suriname, in both Dutch and English, the colony was often unofficially and semi-officially referred to as Dutch Guiana (Dutch: Nederlands Guiana) in the 19th and 20th century, in an analogy to British Guiana and French Guiana.
+Although the colony of Surinam has always been officially known as such or as Suriname, in both Dutch and English, the colony was often unofficially and semi-officially referred to as Dutch Guiana (Nederlands-Guiana) in the 19th and 20th century, in an analogy to British Guiana and French Guiana.
 Historically, Suriname was only one of many Dutch colonies in the Guianas, others being Berbice, Essequibo, Demerara, and Pomeroon, which after being taken over by the United Kingdom in 1814, were united into British Guiana in 1831.
 The Dutch also controlled northern Brazil from 1630 to 1654, including the area that, when governed by Lisbon, was called Portuguese Guiana.
 Thus, before 1814, the term Dutch Guiana did not describe only Suriname, but rather all colonies under Dutch sovereignty in the region taken together: a set of polities, with distinct governments, whose external borders changed much over time.